hengrumay/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

-> >   Anonymous functions can be created with the lambda keyword.
-Lambda functions are single expressions which can be used wherever function objects are required.
+> >   Anonymous inline functions can be created with the lambda keyword.
+A function invoked by the keyword "lambda" is a single expression that is evaluated when it is called.
 Similar to nested function definitions, lambda functions can reference variables from the containing environment.
-Unlike regular functions, lamda does not require using the "return" statement; it always return the outcome of its corresponding expression.
+Unlike regular functions, lamda functions do not require using the "return" statement; they always return the outcome of their expression.

 ```
 >>> def add2number (n): return lambda x: x + n